-On May 14, 2019, people across Canada will be celebrating the 50th anniversary of the partial decriminalization of homosexuality.
-This is an ideal opportunity to highlight the importance of the LGBTQ2+ community in Canada, and all that it has accomplished.
+On May 14, 2019, people across Canada celebrated the 50th anniversary of the partial decriminalization of homosexuality.
+This was an ideal opportunity to highlight the importance of the LGBTQ2+ community in Canada, and all that it has accomplished.

-All Canadians are invited to participate in the commemoration day by attending a flag-raising event in their community.
+All Canadians were invited to participate in the commemoration day by attending a flag-raising event in their community.

-The Standing by our Colours - Affichons nos couleurs project will be featured in 6 pride parades across Canada in 2019.
-It will include a float marking the 50th anniversary of the partial decriminalization of homosexuality in Canada and an exhibition set up in the sidelines.
+The Standing by our Colours - Affichons nos couleurs project was featured in 6 pride parades across Canada in 2019.
+It included a float marking the 50th anniversary of the partial decriminalization of homosexuality in Canada and an exhibition set up in the sidelines.

-For this project, Grand Canadian Events will be relying on numerous people:
+For this project, Grand Canadian Events relied on numerous people:

-In order to raise public awareness about the LGBTQ2+ cause across Canada, the Standing by our Colours - Affichons nos couleurs project will be reinforced by a vast national media campaign in both official languages, as well as a Web site that will list LGBTQ2+ activities across the country.
+In order to raise public awareness about the LGBTQ2+ cause across Canada, the Standing by our Colours - Affichons nos couleurs project was reinforced by a vast national media campaign in both official languages, as well as a Web site listing all LGBTQ2+ activities across the country.

 After bursting onto the Acadian cultural scene with his colourful Jass-Sainte Bourque character, Queer-Acadian artist Xavier B. Gould managed to find his place and to shine the spotlight on Queer issues in Acadie.